A new kind of Progress Bar, with real-time throughput, eta and very cool animations!

 Python 2 EOL

-The version 1.4.0 is the last one to support Python 2.
+The versions 1.4.x are the last ones to support Python 2.

 - 1.4.1: include license file in source distribution